rmkane/spring-xml-example/README.md

 Description:

-Parameter 1 of constructor in org.example.MetadataServiceImpl required a bean of type 'org.example.MetadataRequestMapper' that could not be found.
+Parameter 1 of constructor in org.example.CalendarServiceImpl required a bean of type 'org.example.CalendarRequestMapper' that could not be found.

 Action:

-Consider defining a bean of type 'org.example.MetadataRequestMapper' in your configuration.
+Consider defining a bean of type 'org.example.CalendarRequestMapper' in your configuration.
 ```

 Instead, you may need to run this single command: